1993 vote of confidence in the Major ministry: Government defeat

 The European Communities Amendment Bill successfully passed through its Parliamentary stages and received Royal assent on 20 July 1993, with new clause 74 having become section 7 of the Act.
 The Government then scheduled a debate in the House of Commons on 22 July on a motion under section 7; at Prime Minister's Question Time on 20 July, Major gave the impression that he would ratify the treaty even if the Government lost the vote, because Parliament had approved the treaty he signed.

 The motion debated on 22 July declared:

 The Labour front bench moved an amendment to change the motion to:

-After a long and at times acrimonious debate, the Labour amendment was voted on first; and the result was dramatically announced as a tie with 317 MPs voting in favour and 317 MPs voting against.
-The Speaker, Betty Boothroyd gave her casting vote against the amendment.
-(It was later discovered that there had been a miscount of those supporting the motion, and that one more had been counted in its support than had actually voted, so that the amendment had actually been defeated by one vote).
+Following a long and at times acrimonious debate, the Labour amendment was voted on first; and the result was dramatically announced as a tie with 317 MPs voting in favour and 317 MPs voting against.
+The Speaker, Betty Boothroyd, gave her casting vote against the amendment pursuant to Speaker Denison's rule (it was later discovered that there had been a miscount of those supporting the motion, and that one more had been counted in its support than had actually voted, so that the amendment had actually been defeated by one vote).
 After the amendment was voted down, the Government motion was put to the vote and lost by eight votes, 316 in favour and 324 against.